In the News

 Spokane Health District Hires Group to Do Contact Tracing, as Cases Continue to Surge

 Communicable Disease Prevention, Health Care & Population Health

 In Washington, Spokane County has more robust public health staff compared to many counties around the state.
 Still, with the recent surge of coronavirus cases, the county needs help to manage the health crisis.
 More than 500 new cases were confirmed in Spokane County last week.

 The Public Health Institute’s Tracing Health program has been retained to assist county health officials.
+In the Pacific Northwest, PHI works with the Oregon Public Health Institute on contact tracing.
 PHI and local health staff “will be coordinating closely to ensure the work we’re doing is seamless,” said county health officer Dr. Bob Lutz.

 PHI will hire from the local area or the west coast, with contact tracers calling residents with local phone numbers.
 Twenty staff will be hired to start, with room to hire more contact tracers if needed.

 Experts estimate that for every person who has the virus, that individual gives it to at least more than one other person on average.
 Tracing Health program director Dr. Marta Induni notes that contact tracing is a vital part of not only slowing the spread of the virus but eliminating the escalation of cases.